aterreno/blog/content/engineering-will-never-be-a-commodity/index.md

 > Autonomy, Mastery and Purpose

-In my experience even if one of the 3 pillars is missing the team will underperform, the engineering team can be very autonomous (in fact, working as a commodity often implies silo work), can master their craft using state of the art process and tech but without a purpose, just taking orders from ‘above’ won’t last long.
+In my experience even if one of the 3 pillars is missing the team will under-perform, the engineering team can be very autonomous (in fact, working as a commodity often implies silo work), can master their craft using state of the art process and tech but without a purpose, just taking orders from ‘above’ won’t last long.

 No matter how much you are following your principles as an engineer, if your are not driving the company decisions and you have zero chances to change your status, you should leave your job, now, and tell everyone why you are leaving!